 For eTBC verification/debugging, the TDO-buffer output can be selected for loopback into the TDI buffer.
-When this TDO-loopback mode is selected, although a host-requested command executes in the eTBC, the target is not affected, as both TMS and TDI are fixed at a high level.
+When this TDO-loopback mode is selected, although a host-requested command will execute in the eTBC, the target will not be affected, as both TMS and TDI are fixed at a high level.